-Sizing a renewable energy system to meet this peak demand is, in most cases, prohibitively expensive (at least initially).The optimum way to incorporate a wind and solar energy is for these to supply the low loads required for most of the day, and allow a generator to start up automatically to meet the small proportion of loads for which a large capacity is required.
+Sizing an off-grid renewable energy system to meet this peak demand is, in most cases, prohibitively expensive (at least initially).The optimum way to incorporate a wind and solar energy is for these to supply the low loads required for most of the day, and allow a generator to start up automatically to meet the small proportion of loads for which a large capacity is required.

 In such systems, batteries allow power to be available 24 hrs/day but means that the generator need only run for short periods to charge the battery.